 The best way to describe the process of using ozone in an aquarium is to first understand its chemical makeup.
 You’re probably already quite familiar with oxygen (O2), and far less acquainted with the three-molecule makeup of ozone (O3).
-Ozone is often described as highly reactive because out of those three molecules – one desperately wants to separate itself from the trio.
+Ozone is highly reactive because out of those three molecules – one desperately wants to separate itself from the trio.
 When this particular revolt takes place, ozone produces an impressive, oxidizing effect.
 Fortunately for us, we have learned how to harness the power of ozone to achieve numerous goals, including improving indoor fish and reef tank maintenance.

 Molecular Structure of Ozone